-Students receiving Title IV Federal Student Aid must meet the requirements for achieving Satisfactory Academic Progress in the VN program in order to continue receiving aid for the duration of the program.
-SAP is verified prior to the release of funds at the beginning of each financial aid payment period.
+Students receiving Title IV Federal Student Aid must meet the requirements for achieving Satisfactory Academic Progress in the VN program to continue receiving aid for the duration of the program.
+SAP is verified before the release of funds at the beginning of each financial aid payment period.
 Requirements for SAP at the Annenberg School of Nursing are detailed in this catalog.